-First teams to be eliminated this week in the annual Division softball tournament were the regiment-al champions from the Second and Eighth Marines.
-The Second and Eighth Was knocked off Wednes-day morning.
+First teams to be eliminated this week in the annual Division soft-ball tournament were the regiment-al champions from the Second and Eighth Marines.
+The Second was ousted Tuesday afternoon and the Eighth was knocked off Wednes-day morning.
 The week-long tourney is sched-uled to end today.
 At the halfway mark Wednes-day noon, the top contenders seemed to be Dental Company of the 2nd Service Regit, Headquart-ers Battalion from Group II and the Sixth Marines, intramural champs.
 A dark horse could be Shore Party Battalion, the team that last year captured the run-ner-up spot in the playoffs.
-Opening game Monday morning saw Dental Company and Shore Party Battalion of the dental techs finally coming out on top 64.
-Bunched up singles in the team the by Chuek Straw.
-John on top 64.
+Opening game Monday morning saw Dental Company and Shore Party battle for 10 innings with the dental techs finally coming out on top 64.
+Bunched up singles in on top 64.
 Bunched up singles in the tenth by Chuck Straw, John McCartney, Marty Cohen_and Jim DeWitt were responsible for the triumph.